rmoralesdelgado/Tutorials/Quick and Easy Setup for Git and GitHub.md

     First two Python scripts. hello-mars.py includes a second print line.

 commit f93f76822a3c1b405a215ed4689f44f74b72e2b4
-Author: rmoralesdelgado <41495685+rmoralesdelgado@users.noreply.github.com>
+Author: <Your GitHub Account> <41495685+<Your GitHub Account>@users.noreply.github.com>
 Date:   Fri Jul 26 20:57:38 2019 -0400

     Initial commit
 ```

 As expected, the first commit, `f93f768`, is the one from GitHub, and on top of this commit are the ones we made locally, `ecb4f8f` and `1e1491d`.
 However, note that the last two commits (the local-made ones) have different SHA-1 values than when they were first made.
 The reason for this is `rebase`.
 The `rebase` command (it is a command, although also a flag for the `pull` command) intrinsic function is to let you *rewrite* histories.
-In this sense, when we rebase one history on top of another one, the one at the bottom — e.g. the one from the GitHub repo — stayed the same, while everything on top of it was rewritten (and by everything, we mean **everything**). **The `rebase` function is very useful but you need to be careful with it, since it does rewrite histories (sequence of commits).**
+In this sense, when we rebase one history on top of another one, the one at the bottom — e.g. the one from the GitHub repo — stayed the same, while everything on top of it was rewritten (and by everything, I mean **everything**). **The `rebase` function is very useful but you need to be careful with it, since it does rewrite histories (sequence of commits).**

 We will not delve into all the `rebase` command can do, although there are some helpful links to try to understand how it works on a practical level.
 First, you can find a very good explanation about `git rebase` [here](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase), and a more in-depth explanation about why doing a `rebase` instead of a `merge` (in practical terms, `git pull` = `git fetch` + `git merge FETCH_HEAD`, as stated in `git`'s [documentation](https://git-scm.com/docs/git-pull#_description)), [here](https://www.atlassian.com/git/tutorials/merging-vs-rebasing).

 Finally, you can find the official documention of `git push` [here](https://git-scm.com/docs/git-push), `git pull` [here](https://git-scm.com/docs/git-pull) (and `git pull --rebase` [here](https://git-scm.com/docs/git-pull#Documentation/git-pull.txt---rebasefalsetruemergespreserveinteractive)), and of `git rebase` [here](https://git-scm.com/docs/git-rebase).

-## Knowing which branches are being tracked
+## 16. Knowing which branches are being tracked

 While we are not delving into branches in this tutorial, in this section we are still going to show how to identify which branches from a remote repository are being tracked — these are also called *remote-tracking* branches.
 The importance of this is quite simple: it enables us to start collaborating — say you and some friends are working on some common project together and you need to be sure you are pushing your commits to the right branch of the common repository (let's assume you are working with people that know branching).